anasanisg/laborlink/README.md

 *Note* in LaborLink we are managing the events in three topics *tool.rental.events*, *activity.record.events*, *activity.complete.events*

 ### [2.6] Configure & Start Flink
 Flink Cluster in Laborlink used for ETL Stream Data Processing.
-It's used in general to process renting and returning activities to calculate the Total Price in realtime as well as to detect the customer return all the tools or not.
+It's used in general to process renting and returning activities to calculate the Total Price in realtime as well as to detect if the customer return all the tools or not.
 Then publisch an event to notify the activity and invoice service.

 ```bash